denten-books/plain-text/2-device.md

 In traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on an understanding of production as it relates to its
 cognates: authorship, technique, craft, poiesis.
-Even in those cases when authors write freely, without duress, they do not chose their instruments.
+Even in those cases when authors write freely, without duress, they do not choose their instruments.
 Readers also determine the contexts of their own meaning making only in part.
 "The means of production do not depend on the free will," Marx wrote [@marx_collected_1976, 181; @winner_autonomous_1978, 83].
 It is not enough